 UK Ice Hockey Hall of Fame

-Each year the Hall of Fame selection committee (listed below) recognises individuals – usually players but also coaches, match officials and administrators – who have rendered outstanding service to British ice hockey.
+The Hall of Fame selection committee recognises individuals each year – usually players but also coaches, match officials and administrators – who have rendered outstanding service to British ice hockey.

-The original Hall of Fame (1948-55) was created by Bob Giddens, a Canadian journalist and player based in London, who was the editor/publisher of the weekly newspaper Ice Hockey World.
+The original Hall of Fame (1948-55) was created by Bob Giddens, a Canadian journalist and player based in London, who was the editor and publisher of the weekly newspaper Ice Hockey World.
 The Hall of Fame was revived in 1986 under the auspices of the British Ice Hockey Writers Association, which later become Ice Hockey Journalists UK.